 Most public speaking techniques takes a whole lot of time, attention, and patience to implement.
 Boiling down these processes to pithy little hacks does little more than make people feel like failures because they aren’t able to turn speaking into a task as simple as de-stinking your garburator with a lemon rind.
 They’re more likely to become dissuaded rather than encouraged.

-There are no shortcuts in public speaking.
-If you want to become good, you need to play the long game.
 There’s ways to become more effective or efficient, but you have to be willing to invest time and effort.
 If you want to improve your speaking, don’t search for hacks.
 Instead, admit that becoming a good speaking and crafting good presentations takes time and effort.
 Look for resources that promise “effective” rather than “quick.”
 Then patiently and gently put in the hard graft necessary to make a real, sustained difference to your speaking skills.

 And take it from someone who’s lived it: the reward of the long game outstrip anything you’ll get from a hack.

 Ever tried a trick to help with your speaking?
 Did it work for you?
 Share it in the comments down below!